 Are you looking for funding sources to help advance your creative practice, teaching, research, or community engagement?

-MICA offers a variety of funding to Full-time Faculty, Part-time Faculty, Students, and Staff that can help initiate or complete projects, advance skills towards teaching, and share your research or creative work.
+MICA offers a variety of funding to full-time faculty, part-time faculty, students, and staff that can help initiate or complete projects, advance skills towards teaching, and share research or creative work.

-The Adjunct Faculty Professional Development Fund grants funding to support activities and resources that contribute to adjunct faculty members’ professional, creative, or scholarly research and development.
-The Adjunct Faculty Professional Development Fund was established specifically for adjunct faculty as part of the Collective Bargaining Agreement between MICA and SEIU Local 500, August 2015-June 30, 2018.
-With the ratification of the new 3-year agreement in October 2018, the total amount of this funding was increased from $6,667 to $12,500 per year and the amount that an individual could receive in a single academic year was increased from $600 to $1,000.
+On behalf of the Provost and the Grants Committee, we invite you to apply the Adjunct Faculty Professional Development Fund grant.
+The Adjunct Faculty Grants support activities and resources that contribute to adjunct faculty members’ professional, creative, or scholarly research and development.
+The Adjunct Faculty Professional Development Fund was established specifically for adjunct faculty as part of the Collective Bargaining Agreement between MICA and SEIU Local 500.

 Please review the prospectus below for updates to the fund and instructions for applying.